 |Sustainability - Financial viability and preparing for the changing higher education environment||6|

 |Conclusion - Reflection and plans for improvement||7|

-This one-day event takes place 10-12 weeks after the Institutional Report is submitted.
+This one-day event takes place on October 3, 2017.
 During the Offsite Review, the external review team convenes to discuss the institution and its compliance with the Standards of Accreditation as described in the Institutional Report and supporting evidence.

 The Offsite Review culminates in

-- a one hour conference call between key institutional representatives and the external review team.
+- a 45 minute conference call between key institutional representatives and the external review team.

-- the development of a summary document by the external review team and the campus' WSCUC liaison.
+- the development of a summary document ("lines of inquiry") by the external review team.